 The unmarked lead is positive, +Y, and red lead is negative, -R. Connect the unmarked lead to the terminal marked +Y on the controller board.
 Connect the red lead to the terminal marked -R on the controller board.
 Make sure there is extra lead length so that the wires do not break as the screw is tightened.
-Ensure that the wires are seated securely behind the respective washers (see Chapter 7, Figures 3 and 4).
+Ensure that the wires are seated securely behind the respective washers (see Figure 2 detail).